Serving at Event vs. Restaurant

 Never leave trash in the client event!

 Each event is different and each requirement as well.
 For instance, in an event it could be a cocktail hour and servers for birthday parties must be aware of no guests are left unattended with the traypass.
 Or it could be a formal sit down dinner and the waiter must know all the formal setup of a gala

 - Uniform has to be polished.
-Must trim their bears.
+Must trim their beards.
 Women most tied their hair.
-Servers need to be able to convey good ebergy no matter what is going on “behind the scenes”
+Servers need to be able to convey good energy no matter what is going on “behind the scenes”

 - If the event is a plate meal, unlike a restaurant where the waiter takes the order, leaves and stays away from the table, in events is the opposite, literally waitstaff have to stay right close to their tables and also be ready to help others when is required.
 Guests will appreciate your presence.